VA Compensation Appeals for Choroidopathy – Everything You Need to Know

 Choroidopathy is listed in the VA Schedule for Rating Disabilities as a ratable condition.
 The condition involves fluid buildup in the retina and can affect eyesight, often substantially.
 The exact causes of the condition are not entirely clear, but research indicates it is prevalent in people who live high-stress lives and have type-A personalities.
 It is no stretch to assume, then, that the rigors of military life could play a role in the development of choroidopathy.

-A VA disability law firm will start by reviewing your military and medical records and determining the best way to move forward with a VA disability appeal.
-To begin the process with a free case evaluation, call (888) 392-5392 today.
+A VA disability advocacy group will start by reviewing your military and medical records and determining the best way to move forward with a VA disability appeal.
+To begin the process call (888) 373-4722 today.

 Filing a Disability Appeal for Choroidopathy